Blood Flow Modeling in Cerebral Aneurysm

 Use vector plots to visualize how the blood flows.

 It can be seen that the blood flows into the aneurysm through the inlet, then it swirls around the aneurysm until it flows out of the outlets.
 This behavior can also be observed in the stream plot.
 Note that it can be seen in the vector plot that the blood flows into the aneurysm through the inlet and flows out through the outlets.
-This is an expected behavior which can not be observed in the stream plot.
+This is an expected behavior that cannot be observed in the stream plot.

-A more detailed look can be made by creating two slices and plotting the norm of the velocity.
+A more detailed look can be taken by creating two slices and plotting the norm of the velocity.
 The slices are defined by a normal vector and a point.
-This define unique planes which slice the aneurysm.
+This defines unique planes that slice the aneurysm.

 Define the point and the normal vector for the first slice: